-LPA Label MORPETH and adjacent settlements LPA Name Check unrestricted sprawl of large built-up areas Prevent neighbouring towns merging into one another Assist in safeguarding the countryside from encroachment Preserve the setting and special character of historic towns Conclusion MH01 Peacock Gap S There is a risk of ribbon development along the B6343 and other non- compact development north of the High School × There is no risk of merger with other settlements S This LPA comprises open countryside however there are opportunities to create strong, durable Solution Not the section S LPA MH01 Medium contribution to Green Belt purposes.
+LPA Label MORPETH and adjacent settlements Check unrestricted sprawl of large built-up areas Prevent neighbouring towns merging into one another Assist in safeguarding the countryside from encroachment Preserve the setting and special character of historic towns Conclusion MH01 Peacock Gap ○ There is a risk of ribbon development along the B6343 and other noncompact development north of the High School × There is no risk of merger with other settlements ○ This LPA comprises open countryside however there are opportunities to create strong, durable ○ In general this LPA contributes to the wider setting of the historic town of Morpeth however due to topography it is not all ◇ LPA MH01 Medium contribution to Green Belt purposes.
 Medium contribution to

 LPA Label MORPETH and adjacent settlements LPA Name Check unrestricted sprawl of large built-up areas Prevent neighbouring towns merging into one another Assist in safeguarding the countryside from encroachment Preserve the setting and special character of historic towns Conclusion however the LPA is well contained by woodland and other built up areas. boundaries to prevent encroachment on the countryside. clearly visible from many locations.
 Therefore it makes a medium contribution to historic town setting. prevention of sprawl, encroachment on countryside and impact on historic setting outweigh the lower contribution to preventing merger.
-MH02 St George's Hospital × The principle of development has already been approved within this major brownfield site ➤ There is no risk of merger with other settlements × This LPA comprises a major brownfield site within a broad, nature conservation designated woodlands (How Burn) on the east edge, which is an opportunity to create strong, durable boundaries within the LPA.
-S The wider setting of Morpeth is appreciated from the A197 (Whorral Bank) entry to the town however the north part has fragmented views, which moderates risk of impact on the wider setting of the historic town. × LPA MH02 Overall low contribution to Green Belt purposes.
+MH02 St George's Hospital × The principle of development has already been approved within this major brownfield site × There is no risk of merger with other settlements × This LPA comprises a major brownfield site within a broad, nature conservation designated woodlands (How Burn) on the east edge, which is an opportunity to create strong, durable boundaries within the LPA. ○ The wider setting of Morpeth is appreciated from the A197 (Whorral Bank) entry to the town however the north part has fragmented views, which moderates risk of impact on the wider setting of the historic town. × LPA MH02 Overall low contribution to Green Belt purposes.
 Medium contribution to prevention of impact on historic setting is moderated by lower contributions to prevention of sprawl, merger and encroachment.
-MH03 Cottingwood Common Strong containment by the line of the Morpeth Northern Bypass reduces the risk of non-compact development in this LPA. × There is no risk of merger with other settlements ✓ This LPA comprises open countryside with limited opportunities for strong, durable boundaries to prevent encroachment on the countryside.
-S A greater contribution to the wider setting of Morpeth is expected on completion of the bypass.
-LPA MH03 Medium contribution to Green Belt purposes.
+MH03 Cottingwood Common Strong containment by the line of the Morpeth Northern Bypass reduces the risk of non-compact development in this LPA. × There is no risk of merger with other settlements ✓ This LPA comprises open countryside with limited opportunities for strong, durable boundaries to prevent encroachment on the countryside. ○ A greater contribution to the wider setting of Morpeth is expected on completion of the bypass. ○ LPA MH03 Medium contribution to Green Belt purposes.
 High contribution to prevention of encroachment on countryside is moderated by lower contribution to the prevention of sprawl,